photonOli/gitBox/README.md

 ##What is gitBox?##

-gitBox is an alternative to dropBox for paranoid people like me, who do not want to show their data to a private company.
+gitBox is an alternative to dropBox for paranoid people like me, who do not want to show their data to a private company. gitBox automatically and seamlessly synchronizes your files among several computers.

 ##Requirement##